koher/try-swift-2016/try-swift.md

 ### Results without an Error Type

 ^ (11:22, 0:25) Think about networking operations.
 They fail in various ways.
-We want to retry the operation when it timeout.
+We want to retry the operation when it gets timeout.
 But not for "Forbidden", "Not found" and so on.

 ^ Then we branch the operation into the cases of `Success`, `Timeout` and the others.
 We don't need to list up all possible errors.